It is important that students and parents understand the cost of attending a University can be more than just tuition and fees.

 Any funds not moved to Red Hawk Dollars will be sent to the you as a refund approximately two weeks after the add/drop period has ended and depending on when your financial aid has disbursed.
 Students are encouraged to use direct deposit to avoid lost checks.
 You can sign up for direct deposit via NEST.
 If you do not sign up for direct deposit, checks will be mailed to your current mailing address on NEST.
 Checks cannot be picked up in the office.
 Refunds also cannot be issued prior to aid disbursing.
 For questions and concerns regarding direct deposit and your physical check, please contact Student Accounts.

-This table reflects full-time student with 12-18 credits.
+This table reflects full-time student with 12-18 credits per semester for the fall/spring 2022-2023 academic year.

 |Cost||In-State On-Campus||In-State, Off Campus, Not with Parents||In-State, Living with Parents||Out-of-State, On Campus||Out-of-State Living with Parents||Out-of-State Off Campus Not with Parents|